 ‘ Linen trowsers [sic] entirely white, washed very clean, a waistcoat of flannel, apparently new, very white, and an apron, which he wore round him; his trowsers [sic] came down almost to the edge of his shoes’

-We have seen records that name him as James Milwood, but just to confirm, according to the burial records for Hammersmith the deceased was a Thomas Milwood, aged 22.
+We have seen records that name him as James Milwood, but just to confirm and to set the record straight, according to the burial records for Hammersmith the deceased was a Thomas Milwood, aged 22.

 Francis Smith gave himself up to the police and was put on trial at the Old Bailey for murder.
 It was decided by the judge that if the case were proven then he would be found guilty of murder and nothing less.
 The jury, however, was sympathetic and gave the verdict as manslaughter but the judge was not happy with this and the jury was forced to revise it to murder.

 After passing the sentence of death Lord Chief Baron Macdonald reported the case to the King and the sentence was reduced to a year’s hard labour.

 After the trial, a shoemaker, by the name of John Graham, admitted that he was the ‘ghost.’
 He had covered himself in a white sheet to frighten his apprentice for reading ghost stories to his children.

 Full transcript available at – Old Bailey Online